-South African Department of Basic The Education (DBE) affords grade 12, which is the final grade in the South African basic education schooling system, candidates two examination opportunities. end-of-year grade The examinations are written in November of each year.
+The South African Department of Basic Education (DBE) affords grade 12, which is the final grade in the South African basic education schooling system, candidates two examination opportunities.
+The end-of-year grade 12 examinations are written in November of each year.
 Until 2018, supplemental examinations were written in February/March.
-Since 2019, the examinations written supplemental are May/June.
+Since 2019, the supplemental examinations are written in May/June.
 From 2016, low performing learners who could not cope with the grade 12 curriculum were allowed to write three subjects at the end of